Shipping Worldwide | Same Day Dispatch - orders received before 12:30 PM AEST Monday - Thursday.

 RHODES NSW 2138

-3. Take them to the post office, and they will
+3. Take them to the post office, and they will deliver it back to Derivan free of charge!

-Making the Switch
+Making The Switch

-In 2014 Derivan installed 120 PV panels - these panels produce the same amount or more of electricity that is used in the day-to-day production and running of the factory at Rhodes.
+Derivan moved away from using natural gas in its process line in the 1980s.
+Moving to cleaner energy – In 2014 Derivan installed 120 PV panels - these panels produce the same amount or more of electricity that is used in the day-to-day production and running of the factory at Rhodes.

 In 2022 a further 35KW of PV panels were added along with 45KW of batteries increasing the energy produced to double.
 This production of energy ensures Derivan is more than carbon neutral in its production facility.
 As energy availability varies due to geopolitical influences, Derivan has ensured the factory can continue producing even during electricity cuts and shortages.